Vandivier/ladderly-3/src/pages/blog/2024-02-16-user-settings.md

 author: John Vandivier
 ---

-This article explains the purpose of various user settings for Ladderly.
+This article explains the purpose of each of <a href="/settings">your Ladderly user settings</a>.
 This guide will walk you through each setting, explain its purpose, and how you can use it to tailor your experience to your preferences.

 ## Personal Information